 The original plans for a new roundabout are now being re-considered.
-Policy should now address the fundamental market failures associated with private motor transport rather than tackling relatively minor issues such as vehicle idling.
+Policy should now address the fundamental market failures associated with private motor transport rather than tackling relatively minor issues such as limited vehicle idling at junctions.
 Market failures, in the market for transport, occur when motorists imposes external costs on society.
-These costs include motor vehicle accidents, air pollution and the contribution towards climate disruption.
+These costs include motor vehicle accidents, widespread air pollution and the contribution towards climate disruption.
 An expanded Blue House Roundabout, in Newcastle, would also lead to a social cost with the disappearance of green space and the loss of a valuable urban amenity.

 In 2015, the death per million population rate was still at 27 road deaths for every 1 million Great Britain residents.
 There were 1,730 reported road deaths in 2015.
 Motor vehicles are a major source of air pollution in the United Kingdom with a damaging impact on the health of people.
 Cars are also a major cause of climate change which could more accurately be described as climate disruption.
 Cars account for 22% of total UK emissions of carbon dioxide which is a major contributor to climate change.